Sabrina Carpenter: 2024–present: Short n' Sweet and Man's Best Friend

-On June 5, 2025, Carpenter released the single, "Manchild", which debuted at number one the Hot 100, marking her first debut and second number one song on the chart.
+On June 5, 2025, Carpenter released the single, "Manchild", which debuted at number one on the Hot 100, marking her first debut number one and second number one song overall on the chart.
 She performed it for the first time at Primavera Sound 2025 and then at BST Hyde Park.
 Her seventh studio album, Man's Best Friend, was released on August 29, 2025.
 The reveal of the cover art–depicting Carpenter on her hands and knees with an out-of-frame man grabbing her hair while she "paws" at his leg–divided both critics and fans.
 Some found it degrading to women, while others found it provocative and satirical.
-The album debuted atop the US Billboard 200, selling 366,000 equivalent album units in its first week, marking the third highest selling week for an album in 2025 (highest for female).
+The album debuted atop the US Billboard 200, selling 366,000 equivalent album units in its first week, marking the highest-selling week for an album by a female artist in 2025 and third highest-selling week for an album overall that year.

 In August 2025, Carpenter performed as a headlining act at the Lollapalooza festival in Chicago, where she was joined by Earth, Wind & Fire.
 She featured on the title track of Taylor Swift's album The Life of a Showgirl, released on October 3, 2025.
 Carpenter was a headlining act at the Austin City Limits Music Festival in October, performing with Shania Twain and the Chicks.
-She is scheduled to headline Lollapalooza Chile, Brazil and Argentina and Festival Estéreo Picnic in Colombia in March 2026 and Coachella 2026 in April.
+She headlined several festivals throughout 2026, including Lollapalooza Chile, Brazil and Argentina; Asunciónico; Festival Estéreo Picnic; and Coachella.
+Madonna made a guest appearance at Carpenter's second weekend Coachella performance, where they debuted their new duet "Bring Your Love" from Madonna's upcoming album Confessions II and performed "Vogue" and "Like a Prayer".
+At the 2026 Met Gala, Carpenter performed with Stevie Nicks.
+She executive produced and guest starred in the Disney+ variety sketch special The Muppet Show (2026), for which she earned the Primetime Emmy Award for Outstanding Variety Special (Pre-Recorded).
+In 2026, she was cast as dancer and actress Ginger Rogers in an upcoming Fred Astaire film biopic directed by Paul King starring Tom Holland as Astaire and Margaret Qualley as Adele Astaire.